 “Chuck got me started in writing,” recalls Cooney.
 “He invited me to join him at the OWAA conference at Glenwood Springs, Colo., in 1965.”

 In his lifetime, Cadieux has written more than 1,100 magazine articles and 11 books, two of which were Outdoor Life Book of the Month selections.
 Chuck’s books cover a variety of outdoor topics.
 For example, there’s Goose Hunting, which details a unique type of hunting prevalent on the rice fields southwest of Houston, where two-foot-square rags cut from old bed sheets are spread out as decoys.
 As Cadieux wrote in that book, “If I had been a bit quicker, I could have bagged three geese from one flight, a feat which I have only accomplished twice in my misspent life.”
 That’s Chuck: never taking himself seriously but always serious about sharing his love of the outdoors.

 Two other books deal with conservation.
 They are These Are the Endangered, which explores the status of specific fur, fish and fowl species, and Wildlife Extinction, which examines threatened animals around the world.
-These works contributed to his receiving the Jade of Chiefs Award, OWAA’s top conservation award, in 1996.
+These works contributed to his receiving the Circle of Chiefs Award, OWAA’s top conservation award, in 1996.